ilijasdev/ilijasdev/README.md

 - 💞️ I’m looking to connect with those who are on mission to make web more decentralised!
 - 📫 Feel free to reach to me at Twitter or Email

+Forgive me for my poor GitHub profile, I'll do my best to show all my work asap ;)